 8 – Hidden Post Modules

-(Additional Post Features)
+(Additional Post Section Settings)

-(Post Excerpt Module)
+(Post Excerpt Section)

-(WordPress Post – Send Trackbacks Box)
+(Post – Send Trackbacks Module)

 Trackbacks and pingbacks are discussed in other articles and tutorials.

-(WordPress Post – Custom Fields Settings)
+(WP Post – Custom Fields Settings)

-(WP Post – Discussion Section)
+(Post – Discussion Section)

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-- If you uncheck Allow Comments, then no one can post a comment on that specific post.
+- If you uncheck Allow Comments, then no one will be able to post a comment on that specific post.

-- If you uncheck Allow trackbacks and pingbacks, then no blog visitors will be able to post pingbacks or trackbacks for that specific post.
+- If you uncheck Allow trackbacks and pingbacks, then no visitors can post pingbacks or trackbacks for that specific post.